xgp/keycloak-experiments/cache-persistence/README.md

 - More local memory consumption, as the local/memory caches are duplicated.
 - Lots of database reads/writes.
 (Need to quantify this)
 - Simultaneous startup with multiple Keycloaks may fail if they try to create the `ispn_*` tables at exactly the same time.
+- I suspect there is also a problem with JBoss Marshalling, as it's unknown (to me) whether or not changes in the objects will ser/de the same bytes without exception.